Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: An inertial variant of the iBPGM

-In this section, we shall develop an inertial variant of our iBPG to obtain a possibly faster convergence speed.
+In this section, we shall develop an inertial variant of our iBPGM based on two types of inexact stopping criteria to obtain a possibly faster convergence rate.
 Before proceeding, we introduce an additional restricted relative smoothness assumption, which modifies the one proposed by Gutman and Pe{\~n}a in \cite[Section 3.3]{gp2018perturbed}.
-This assumption is crucial for developing the complexity of our inertial variant and can subsume the related conditions used in \cite{at2006interior,hrx2018accelerated,t2008on,t2010approximation} for developing inertial methods.
+This assumption is crucial for developing the convergence rate of our inertial variant and can subsume the related conditions used in \cite{at2006interior,hrx2018accelerated,t2008on,t2010approximation} for developing inertial methods.

 \begin{assumption} In addition to Assumption \ref{assumA}3 with a closed convex set $\mathcal{X}\supseteq\mathrm{dom}\,P\cap\mathrm{dom}\,\phi$, $f$ also satisfies the following smoothness condition relative to $\phi$ restricted on $\mathcal{X}$: there exist two constants $\tau>0$ and $\gamma\geq1$ such that, for any $\bm{x},\,\widetilde{\bm{z}}\in\mathrm{dom}\,P\cap\mathrm{dom}\,\phi$ and $\bm{z}\in\mathrm{int}\,\mathrm{dom}\,\phi\cap\mathcal{X}$,